s3n0/e2plugins/ChocholousekPicons/README.md

   * 1.Download and install 7-zip via the package manager (i.e. attempt to install 7-zip from your Enigma feed server)
   * 2.Attempt to download a standalone `7za` binary file from the internet

-* The plugin source code supports Python 2 + Python 3.
+* The plugin works on Enigma2 distributions based on both Python 2 and Python 3.

 ## **How to un/install plugin (via Shell)**